isabella232/dynamic-media-classic.en-1/help/deploying-video-websites-mobile-sites.md

 ---
 # Deploy video to your websites and mobile sites{#deploying-video-to-your-websites-and-mobile-sites}

-Websites, mobile sites, and desktop applications access Dynamic Media Classic server content, including video, by using URL strings or embedded code.
-Dynamic Media Classic activates these URL strings during the publishing process.
-To place the URL string or embed code for your video in your web pages, mobile pages, and desktop applications, copy it from Dynamic Media Classic.
+Websites, mobile sites, and desktop applications access Adobe Dynamic Media Classic server content, including video, by using URL strings or embedded code.
+Adobe Dynamic Media Classic activates these URL strings during the publishing process.
+To place the URL string or embed code for your video in your web pages, mobile pages, and desktop applications, copy it from Adobe Dynamic Media Classic.

 >[!NOTE]
 >